Many people who are trying to grow are stuck in the "how."

 Why not go beyond it?
 Or rather, why not find your own version of success?

-If there’s one thing it’s hard for us to internalize… It’s that success is not fixed.
+If there's one thing that's hard for us to internalize…it's that success is not fixed.

 The second reason is because we're missing a massive amount of context.